Running the ThingWorx EMS

 Use only one hyphen (-) for the options.
 There is a space between the option and the argument, but for Windows, you must use the full option name.

-2. To make the install script executable, use the following command:
+b.
+Make the install script executable by running the following command:

 [-w your_name_for_ws_ems_service_here] \